 Each of those articles walks through the details.
 At a high level, the pattern stays simple: CRM tools are built to report on the story.
 A Business Momentum System is built to move the story forward.

-A BMS has a few core jobs.
+A Business Momentum System (BMS) has a few core jobs.
 If it does these well, everything else becomes easier:

 TODD does this by watching your data for signals and suggesting moves while you work.
 It is less about filling in fields and more about not missing the people who matter.

-There are three big reasons a BMS matters more now than it did even a few years ago.
+There are three big reasons a Business Momentum System (BMS) matters more now than it did even a few years ago.

 Most teams are already overloaded with software.
 Every new solution promises less chaos.
 In practice, each one adds another inbox, another set of notifications, and another place where information can hide.